 CyberGhost is an excellent choice for anyone who just wants to enjoy Netflix without wading through endless VPN settings.
 Unlike most other providers, where you have to make choices about servers, encryption, and other things, CyberGhost streamlines the process with 6 simple configuration profiles, ranging from “surf anonymously” to “unblock streaming”.
 The latter option is perfectly suited for Netflix, and all configuration profiles are easy to customize with simple toggles.
 For example, you can compress your data or get a speed boost for faster streaming by choosing the relevant options.
 The result is a flexible, powerful VPN service that makes it easy for users to get the exact connection they need when they need it.

 In addition to being excellent for simple, straightforward Netflix use, CyberGhost has a few important features optimized for streaming.
 For example, it uses OpenVPN’s UDP and TCP, as well as L2TP, to give you the highest possible speed while keeping connections secure.
-Its server network is massive, with 3,600+ nodes in over 60 countries, meaning you can get IPs to match the location of any Netflix regional catalogue you want.
+Its server network is massive, with 6,000+ servers in 87 countries, meaning you can get IPs to match the location of any Netflix regional catalogue you want.
 Software is readily available for all modern operating systems, including Windows, MacOS, and Linux, meaning you can use CyberGhost with virtually any device you have.
 Last but not least, extra features like a kill switch and a connection guard help safeguard those affected by censorship.

 PrivateVPN locks down your connection with impenetrable 256-bit AES encryption, and offers the ability to step down to 128 bits when speed is more important than security.
 Another selling point is the availability of SOCKS5: a proxy that bypasses censorship firewalls (including the Great Firewall of China).
 If you want to stream Netflix from countries like China, Kyrgyzstan, and the UAE, PrivateVPN is a great choice.
 Backing it all up is a comprehensive no-logging policy that promises never to hold connection and usage metadata which might be used to identify you.
 Truly, PrivateVPN lives up to its namesake, and beyond.